sestys/katacoda-scenarios/k8s-with-ansible-fwallb/step2.md

 It can be used to automate tasks on the K8s cluster.

-Ansible is already included in the backend, and that can be verified using `ansible --version`{{execute}}.
+Ansible is already included in our environment, and that can be verified using `ansible --version`{{execute}}.
 The version installed should be displayed.

-Incase Ansible is not installed, `apt install Ansible`{{execute}} can be runned.
+In case Ansible is not installed, `apt install ansible`{{execute}} can be runned.